Schema Markup for SEO: The 2026 Practical Guide to Rich Results

 Your Quick-Start Implementation Checklist

 5. Follow the Rules: Never mark up content that isn’t visible to the user.
-This is a fast way to get a manual action.
-Be accurate and honest.

-Also: How to Optimize for SGE: Your 2025 SEO Playbook
+Also Read: How to Optimize for SGE: Your 2025 SEO Playbook

 A Real-World, Copy-Paste JSON-LD Example